-In January 2013, we established the Baidu Institute of Deep Learning.
+We have three labs under the umbrella of Baidu Research, the Silicon Valley Artificial Intelligence (AI) Lab, the Beijing Deep Learning Lab and the Beijing Big Data Lab.
+We recently opened the Silicon Valley AI Lab in May 2014, enhancing our research and development capabilities in Silicon Valley.
+We established the Baidu Institute of Deep Learning, currently known as the Beijing Deep Learning Lab, in January 2013.
 Deep learning is an emerging computer science field that seeks to mimic the human brain with hardware and software.
-This technology has helped us develop cutting-edge speech and image recognition technologies, enhance the search experience we provide to users and improve our ad targeting technology and monetization capability.
+It has helped us develop cutting-edge speech and image recognition technologies, enhance the search experience we provide to users and improve our ad targeting technology and monetization capability.